Read Revisited: More Query

 - An inventory entity id

-Parameters enter query via additional arguments to q
+Parameters enter query via additional arguments to q, and they are

 placeholder for the database value.